jkrejcha/LockWorkstation/README.md

 ## Operating System Support

 As the API we use has support from Windows XP onward, this application supports Windows XP onward.

+## I/O and Exit Status

+Takes no input from standard input and outputs nothing to standard output or standard error.
+The exit code will be either `0` (for success) or the error code that `LockWorkStation` returns.